 Longing for the “love” of another person is among the powerful desires we can have.
-When we “fall in love” and find that our feelings are not being reciprocated, we experience frustration.
+When we “fall in love” and our feelings are not reciprocated, we experience frustration.

-A relationship which once might have appeared like a perfect dream can turn sour and the parties involved could head for a split.
-The difficult thing then is the pain that follows.
-Handling this pain can be a phenomenal challenge.
-In such conditions it becomes important to know that emotional knots have to be cut sooner or later, and each time they are cut the parties involved bleed a little.
+A relationship which once might have appeared like a perfect dream can turn sour, and the parties involved could head for a split.
+The tricky thing then is the pain that follows.
+Handling this pain can be a unique challenge.
+In such conditions, it becomes crucial to know that emotional knots have to sever sooner or later, and each time they are cut the parties involved bleed a little.
 One should accept the fact that for some time, one will be subjected to sharp fluctuations in emotions.

-In such situation, some people walk around like wounded victim.
+In such situation, some people walk around like a wounded victim.
 If there is nothing that one can do about the breakup, the very first thing is to accept the inevitability.
-Until one does that, one can be paralyzed, with thoughts running over and over in the mind of how to mend something that cannot be mended.
+Until one does that, one can be paralyzed, with thoughts running over and over in the mind of how to mend something that is beyond repair.
 One must be prepared to undergo a few stages emotionally before recovering from the breakup.

 At first, there will be the shock.
-One will find it hard to believe that the breakup has really happened.
-After the shock will be one’s injured sense of pride.
-After the shock and finding a way to salvage the pride, one has to face the loneliness – by being alone.
+One will find it hard to believe that the breakup has happened, followed by an injured sense of pride.
+In efforts to salvage this pride, one has to face the loneliness – by being alone.
 But even this will go away eventually.
-It is not going to go away in a day or a week; it will take time, but it wither away is a reality.
+It is not going to go away in a day or a week; it will take time, but it withers away is a reality.
 During this period, one should try living one day at a time.
 Don’t think about the past or worry too much about the future.
 Living one day at a time will help one in tiding over the worst days.
-And then, before one knows it, one is no longer affected by the breakup, and one is really free again.
+And then, before one knows it, one is no longer affected by the breakup, and one is free again.

 One should avoid doing anything foolish during the period of adjustment.
-Every now and then, we read in the newspapers about tragedies of suicides, violence and murder committed by the broken hearted people.
+Now and then, we read in the newspapers about tragedies of suicides, violence, and murder committed by the broken-hearted people.
 There was a case of a young man who threw himself into a river drowned, with his love letters neatly wrapped in a plastic package stuffed in his pocket.
-He was broken hearted because his girlfriend had decided to marry another man.
+He was broken-hearted because his girlfriend had decided to marry another man.
 This young man had committed physical suicide.
-Some commit emotional suicide by going insane out of frustration and disappointment due to broken love affair being jilted.
+Some commit emotional suicide by going insane out of frustration and disappointment due to a broken love affair.

 Why do people have to undergo all this suffering?
-It is because they have not developed an understanding of the uncertainties of life and is, therefore, caught up in an emotional turbulence.
-They develop attachment and have unreasonable expectations.
+It is because they have not developed an understanding of the uncertainties of life and is, therefore, caught up in emotional turbulence.
+They build attachment and have unreasonable expectations.
 A person who has a better understanding of the nature of life will know that life is affected by eight worldly conditions.
-Like the waves on the ocean, these eight worldly conditions fluctuate.
-One moment it is favourable and is welcomed with open arms; at another moment it becomes unfavourable, which is rather hard to bear.
+Like the waves on the ocean, these eight human conditions fluctuate.
+One moment it is favorable and is welcomed with open arms; at another moment it becomes unfavorable, which is somewhat hard to bear.
 Like a pendulum swinging back and forth, desirable and undesirable conditions prevail in this world and everyone, without expectations, must face them.

-One may enjoy some gain, but for every gain there is also the danger of loss.
-This is true for fame, praise and happiness, which have the risk of their negative counterparts, namely, defame, blame and pain.
-However, the occurrences of every negative condition carries also the hope that things will change for the better.
+One may enjoy some gain, but for every gain, there is also the danger of loss; this is true for fame, praise and happiness, which have the risk of their negative counterparts, namely, defame, blame and pain.
+However, the occurrences of every adverse condition carry also the hope that things will change for the better.
 A loss can set the foundation for a future gain, while defame can turn into fame, blame into praise, and pain into happiness.
 Such is the instability of worldly conditions.
-And the affair of the heart, being subject to worldly conditions, is no different.
-A love between two persons can grow into something deep and matured, fed by selfless giving, mutual respect and sharing.
+And the affair of the heart, being subject to natural conditions, is no different.
+A love between two persons can grow into something profound and matured, fed by selfless giving, mutual respect, and sharing.
 It can also turn sour when the parties involved become careless with one another or when conditions change through no one’s fault.